compose-generator/ccom/docs/docs/install/linux.md

     *CCom will be published for Alpine soon ...*

 ### Install from package file
-You also can install CCom from a Debian package (`.deb`).
-You can download the package [here](https://github.com/compose-generator/ccom/releases/latest).
+You can also install CCom from a Debian package (`.deb`).
+Simply download the package [here](https://github.com/compose-generator/ccom/releases/latest).

 === "Debian/Ubuntu/Raspbian"
     To install it, execute the following command: